CartoDB/documentation/app/content/carto-user-manual/maps/add-source.md

 GROUP BY quadbin
 ```

+Learn more about using the CARTO Analytics Toolbox to work with spatial indexes [here](../../../analytics-toolbox/about-the-analytics-toolbox/).

+Also, when working with spatial indexes, there are a few important details to take into account in order to optimize performance and reduce the associated computing cost.
+Learn more about it [here](../performance-considerations/#tips-for-spatial-index-tables).

 #### Create a table from query

 Additionally, you can also persist the query as a table by clicking on *Create table from query* button that will be available when the query is successfully completed.